 J. Paul is a designer & researcher based in London with expertise in service design & speculative design, and extensive healthcare experience.
 He has worked at the Mayo Clinic in the Center for Innovation on patient experience and care delivery models, and teaches at the Royal College of Art in London on Service Design.
 He has been actively exploring approaches for the optimization of happiness for the past 10 years.

 Elliott is a strategist & designer working in Richmond, Virginia and San Jose, Costa Rica.
 He has degrees in Sociology and Health Administration, and a variety of experiences working in health and across healthcare organizations such as Cleveland Clinic.
 Elliott is intensely interested in how technology is changing the way we design services and products for health and happiness.

 Nuzi is an experienced healthcare UX designer and product strategist based in Los Angeles, and holds an MRes in Healthcare & Design at the Royal College of Art (Imperial College + Helix Center).
-Nuzi will be guiding us on product development going forward.
+Nuzi guides us on product development going forward.

 In a world where everything is connected, there is no system, activity, or interaction that falls outside our purview.
 And through the appropriate consideration of every part of this beautifully complex world we work to optimize for human happiness.

 We believe that the ultimate design intent is happiness.
 It doesn’t matter what we are trying to do in life, better relationships, better job, get fit, eat better, more money, bigger, better, faster, slower, stronger, smarter, etc… we undertake these efforts because we believe that achieving them will help us to be happier.